 MEET THE BOARD

 Lucia worked as a Community Health Worker for the Monroe County Department of Health in 1999, a home visiting program for pregnant women and their children.
 During that time, she became involved with CHWAR, formerly known as ROWA.
 She is one of the original members since the group organized in 1999.
 Currently she is the Board of Directors Chair for CHWAR.
 Lucia has over 23 years of experience working in health care and public health initiatives addressing the needs of underserved populations.
 In addition has experience with program development in the following areas: Community and street outreach, prevention and education, care management services, and Community Health Worker program development.
-She currently works at Rochester Regional Health and is one of the Co-Chairs of the Latino Health Coalition at Common Ground health.
+She currently works at Rochester Regional Health and previously was a Co-Chair of the Latino Health Coalition at Common Ground health.

 Shannon received her Master’s degree in Public Health with a focus on Community Health and Health Behavior at University at Buffalo in 2017.
 Prior to that Shannon got a crash course in Community Health Work with her time in the Peace Corps, from that experience has continued to learn and work with various communities in Rochester.
 First, in 2010 at Trillium Health (formerly AIDS Care) as a care manager and then provided outreach and enrollment with the launch of the Affordable Care Act.
 Shannon’s experience includes outreach work with Migrant Farm Workers and programming within the Seneca Nation Health Department.
 Shannon has over 10 years of direct experience working in the community, doing home visits, advocating for individuals and families and navigating various social support systems.
-More recently Shannon supervised a team of Community Health Workers through Rochester Regional Health and currently is Supervising a team of COVID-19 Contact Tracers.
+More recently Shannon supervised a team of Community Health Workers through Rochester Regional Health and previously was supervising a team of COVID-19 Contact Tracers.
+Currently, Shannon works for Action for a Better Community as a Protect Your Circle Coordinator.

-Jacqueline has been a CHW with URMC Social Work Division’s Baby Love Program for 26 years working with pregnant women to ensure healthy birth outcomes.
+Jacqueline has been a CHW with URMC Social Work Division’s Baby Love Program since 1994 working with pregnant women to ensure healthy birth outcomes.
 She served on the Mercy Residential Board from 1994-1999, as a Steering Committee Member of the Rochester Area Family Life Education from 1994-2004, as a Family Development Credential Field Advisor from 2000-2015, on the Advisory Group of the Eastman Dental Home Project from 2005-2009, and on the Advisory Board for the Adapting Collaborative Care Perinatal Depression Treatment to a Pediatric Setting in 2008.
 Jacqueline is currently on the Parents As Teachers Advisory Committee and is serving on the Town of Irondequoit’s ICARE Program on Racial Equity.
-Jacqueline was the Co-Chair of CHWAR from 2000-2010.

 Community Engagement Officer